 A woman recently asked me, “Joan, how do you do it all?”
 She seemed amazed at how much energy I have, despite traveling, speaking extensively and working on any number of projects, like books, conference, etc. I knew right away she didn’t want to know how I did it.
 She wanted to know what motivated me to achieve so much.

-Here’s the answer I gave – and it’s the secret I mention above: The best source of motivation is yourself.
+Here’s the answer I gave – and it’s the secret I mentioned above: The best source of motivation is yourself.
 Not your supervisor, spouse, friends or other loved ones.
 Yourself.

 It’s the excitement and amazement you feel for the life you lead, knowing that you are unique and have a limited time on Earth to leave your mark, your legacy.
 It’s the practice of being a “Star” and asking yourself, “Have I given 100% to this task, this project, this moment, this person?”
 It’s a commitment to living as fully as possible at all times … an appreciation for the gift of life.
 It’s that simple and that complex.